DavidHarrison/AP-Comp-Gov-Notes/Iran/Government.md

 (from handout)

+- combines democratic and theocratic government
+    - not a real democracy with political freedom

 I.  **The Leader** is the most powerful person in the Iranian government
     -   should be the most knowledgeable in religious law
         -   true of Khomeini